AngleProtocol/merkl-docs/mechanisms/campaigns/uniswapv4.md

 With Uniswap V4’s Hooks, LPs can leverage automated strategies to optimize liquidity provision within specific price ranges, enhancing capital efficiency and maximizing fee earnings.
 The incentive structure ensures that LPs providing liquidity within optimal ranges earn higher rewards.

+## Merkl on UniswapV4

+Merkl's integration with Uniswap V4 introduces significant improvements over its previous implementation on Uniswap V3, delivering a more performant, stable, and Just-In-Time (JIT) attack-resistant solution for distributing LPs rewards.
+The new system allows fine-grained control over how and when liquidity usage is measured.
+This leads to more accurate, deterministic tracking of LP contributions and reduces noise or anomalies from short-term volatility.

 ## 🔢 Reward Formula

 When an incentive provider creates a concentrated liquidity campaign, they specify: